dantleech/blog/content/posts/2026/01-30-space.md

 exclusively associated with the business or project and can be written without coupling to the framework or other libraries in the project.
 I'd class this as a **library**.
-An example might be an API client, a barcode reader, a deserializer, a markdown linter, a caster, etc.
+An example might be an API client, a barcode reader, a deserializer, a markdown linter[^linter], a caster, etc.

 While it might be tempting to create a new repository it comes with the burdens already mentioned and, while putting it in a "module" isn't the worst